Tripura bypolls: Alleging large-scale rigging, CPI(M) announces boycott of counting | Politics

 - India

-Alleging that the Election Commission did not take steps to prevent large-scale rigging in the Tripura by-elections, the CPI(M)-led Left Front on Wednesday night announced that it will boycott the counting of votes.
+Alleging that the Election Commission did not take steps to prevent large-scale rigging in the Tripura by-elections, the CPI(M)-led Left Front announced that it will boycott the counting of votes.

 The polling for the by-elections to the Dhanpur and Boxanagar assembly seats in Sepahijala district was held on Tuesday.
 An average turnout of 86.50 per cent was recorded in the two seats.